SIBarcodeNetwork/ReadtheDocsMaster/Docs/fims_spreadsheet_pop.rst

 boldProcessID
   BOLD Process IDs are unique codes automatically generated for each new record added to a project within the Barcode of Life Database.

+boldBIN
+  Add boldBIN provided by BOLD for COI barcodes here.
+For example: BOLD:AAF0202.

 associatedSequences
   A list (concatenated and separated) of identifiers (publication, global unique identifier, URI) of genetic sequence information associated with the specimen.
 GenBank accession numbers can be backfilled into this field.